danielu/condica/README.md

 Install `Node.js` from here: https://nodejs.org/en/

-Download latest `chromedriver.exe` into the same folder you checked out the project from here: https://chromedriver.chromium.org/
+Download latest `chromedriver.exe` into the same folder you checked out the project from here: https://chromedriver.chromium.org/ or just use the one included in the project

 Edit `.env` and update variables `NAME`, `EMAIL`, `CHECKOUT_URL` nad `CHECKIN_URL` with your values